web3/web3.js/docs/web3-modules.rst

 ********

 This property does contain the given ``callback``.
-If you would like to use the automaticly detection if a callback exists then please use the `àrguments`` property for setting the parameters.
+If you would like to use the automaticly detection if a callback exists then please use the ``arguments`` property for setting the parameters.
 If the callback property is set with a function then it will call the ``callback`` function with an ``error: Error`` and ``response: any`` function parameter.

 =======